cocos/cocos-docs/en/scripting/reference/class.md

     }
 })

-// If you want to completely write `return`, then the above wording is equivalent to:
+// If you want to completely write 'return', then the above wording is equivalent to:

 properties: () => {
     return {